The Open University since 2006

 Modelling with Fourier series

-This unit shows how partial differential equations can be used to model phenomena such as waves and heat transfer.
-The prerequisite requirements to gain full advantage from this unit are an understanding of ordinary differential equations and basic familiarity with partial differential equations.
+This course shows how partial differential equations can be used to model phenomena such as waves and heat transfer.
+The prerequisite requirements to gain full advantage from this course are an understanding of ordinary differential equations and basic familiarity with partial differential equations.

 This free course includes adapted extracts from an Open University course which is no longer available to new students.
 If you found this interesting you could explore more free Mathematics Education courses or view the range of currently available OU Mathematics Education courses.